sscafi/file_Share/README.md

 # Multi-File Upload and Download HTTP Server

 This project implements a simple HTTP server in Python that allows users to upload multiple files and download them as a ZIP file.
-The server serves files from a designated upload directory within the user's OneDrive folder.
+The server serves files from a designated upload directory within the user's OneDrive folder

 ## Features